 - Firewall Ports and Protocols

 - Antivirus and Backup Exclusions

 Hardware requirements for computers hosting GFI LanGuard depend on network size.
-Refer to the table below for the minimum specifications according to the network size.
+Refer to the table below for the recommended specifications:

 Note: Customers looking to manage thousands of devices with GFI LanGuard are recommended to contact GFI Sales for pricing as well as suggestions regarding the proper management and deployment.

 GFI LanGuard components can be installed on any computer that meets the software requirements listed in this section: